GST and the Taxation of Cryptocurrencies

 • United States

 The IRS sees cryptocurrencies as property, not currency, in the US.
-This means Bitcoin transactions are subject to capital gains tax and must be reported.
+Moreover, this means Bitcoin transactions are subject to capital gains tax and must be reported.

 • European Union